estuary/flow/site/docs/reference/Connectors/capture-connectors/gcs.md

 * Optionally, a list of column **Headers**, if not already included in the first row of the CSV file.

+  If any headers are provided, it is assumed that the provided list of headers is complete and authoritative.
+  The first row of your CSV file will be assumed to be data (not headers), and you must provide a header value for every column in the file.

 * **Line ending** values
   * CRLF (`"\\r\\n"`) (Windows)
   * CR (`"\\r"`)
   * LF (`"\\n"`)
   * Record Separator (`"0x1E"`)
   * Auto

 * **Quote character**
   * Double Quote (`"\""`)
   * Single Quote (`"`)